Ali Raza

 Kaffarah applies to those who intentionally break their fast by eating or drinking.
 It also applies to other activities that invalidate the fast without a valid reason.
 Kaffarah is intended to make up for the sin committed and seek forgiveness from Allah.

-Purpose
+2. Purpose

-Fidya ensures those unable to fast due to health or valid reasons contribute to others' welfare.
+Fidya ensures that those unable to fast due to health or valid reasons contribute to others' welfare.
 It is an act of charity aimed at feeding the poor, helping those in need, and maintaining the spirit of Ramadan.

 In contrast, the purpose of Kaffarah is to compensate for the sin of intentionally breaking a fast.
 It rectifies the wrongdoing and seeks Allah’s forgiveness by making amends for the mistake.
-This is done through providing for the needy or performing acts of worship.
+This is done by providing for the needy or performing acts of worship.

-Amount
+3. Amount

 The amount of Fidya is usually equivalent to feeding one poor person two meals for each day of the fast missed.
 The amount can vary slightly depending on the local cost of food, but the focus is on providing basic sustenance to those in need.